 - option for mediation or arbitration

-If you find yourself in a dispute with another party, let our Fort Lauderdale construction litigation attorneys go to work to get you paid.
-Our initial consultation is free and we stand ready to help you in Broward County today.
-Call David S. Tupler, P.A. to schedule an appointment at our Hollywood or Ft Lauderdale law offices.
+If you find yourself in a contractual disagreement with another party, let our Hollywood and Fort Lauderdale construction litigation attorneys go to work to get you paid.
+Our initial consultation is free and we stand ready to help you throughout Broward County.
+Call contract dispute specialist David S. Tupler, P.A. to schedule a free, no-obligation initial consultation.